awxkee/pic-scale/README.md

 `avx512` requires feature `nightly_avx512` and requires `nightly` compiler channel, runtime detection if it is available then will be used.

 `avxvnni` requires feature `nightly_avx512` and requires `nightly` compiler channel, runtime detection if it is available then will be used.
+AVX-VNNI is helpful extension on modern Intel and AMD CPU's, consider turn it on to ger maximum performance.

 `fullfp16` NEON target detection performed in runtime, when available best the best paths for *f16* images are available on ARM.